-4 Alexander Sizov^{a, b}, Alexey Klementiev^b and Pierre-Olivier Antoine^c

-- a.
-Geological Institute of Russian Academy of Science, Pyzhevskii pereulok, 7, bld., 1, - 7 Moscow 119017, Russia - 8 b.
-Institute of the Earth's Crust of the Russian Academy of Sciences, Siberian Branch, - 9 Lermontova St., 128, Irkutsk, 664033, Russia. - 10 c.
-Institut des Sciences de l'Evolution, UMR 5554 Univ Montpellier, CNRS, IRD, Place - Eugène Bataillon, 34095 Montpellier cedex 5, France - 13 Abstract.
-Hippo-like rhinocerotids, or teleoceratines, were a conspicuous component of - 14 Holarctic Miocene mammalian faunas, but their phylogenetic relationships are widely under- - 15 investigated.
-Excavations in lower Miocene deposits of the Olkhon Island (Tagay locality, - 16 Eastern Siberia; 16-18 Ma) have opened a unique window on the poorly-known early history - of the Lake Baikal ecosystems, notably in unearthing a skeleton of the teleoceratine - 18 Brachydiceratherium shanwangense (Wang, 1965).
-The enerned remains provide new - insights into eraniomandibular, dental, and postcranial morpho-anatomy of this elusive - 20 species.
-Comparison to most teleoceratine species described in Eurasia allows for proposing - 21 phylogenetic relationships among Teleoceratina through a formal parsimony analysis, - 22 Diaceratherium Dietrich, 1931, as a monotypic genus (earliest Miocene, Western Europe), is - 23 retrieved as the earliest teleoceratine offshoot.
-Other genera are both plurispecific and - 24 monophyletic, with Prosantorhinus Heissig, 1974 (early Miocene, Eurasia) and Teleoceras - 25 Hatcher, 1894 (Miocene, North America) forming the sister clade of the (Brachypotherium
+1 An E arly Miocene skeleton of Brachydiceratherium Lavocat, 1951 (Mammalia, 2 Perissodactyla) from the Baikal area, Russia, and a revised phylogeny of Eurasian 3 teleoceratines 4 Alexander Sizov ^{a, b} , Alexey Klementiev ^b and Pierre-Olivier Antoine ^c 5 6 a.
+Geological Institute of Russian Academy of Science, Pyzhevskii pereulok, 7, bld., 1, 7 Moscow 119017, Russia 8 b.
+Institute of the Earth's Crust of the Russian Academy of Sciences, Siberian Branch, 9 Lermontova St., 128, Irkutsk, 664033, Russia.
+10 c.
+Institut des Sciences de l'Evolution, UMR 5554 Univ Montpellier, CNRS, IRD, Place 11 Eugène Bataillon, 34095 Montpellier cedex 5, France 12 13 Abstract.
+Hippo-like rhinocerotids, or teleoceratines, were a conspicuous component of 14 Holarctic Miocene mammalian faunas, but their phylogenetic relationships remain poorly 15 known.
+Excavations in lower Miocene deposits of the Olkhon Island (Tagay locality, Eastern 16 Siberia; 16-18 Ma) have opened a unique window on the poorly-known early history of the 17 Lake Baikal ecosystems, notably by unearthing a skeleton of the teleoceratine 18 Brachydiceratherium shanwangense (Wang, 1965).
+The remains provide new insights into the 19 skull and postcranial morphology of this elusive species.
+The new material is compared with 20 other Eurasian teleoceratines and the relationships within Teleoceratina are investigated 21 through a phylogenetic analysis.
+Diaceratherium Dietrich, 1931 (earliest Miocene, Western 22 Europe) is found to be monotypic and is retrieved as the earliest teleoceratine offshoot.
+Other 23 genera have more than one species and are also found to be monophyletic, with 24 Prosantorhinus Heissig, 1974 (early Miocene, Eurasia) + Teleoceras Hatcher, 1894 25 (Miocene, North America) forming the sister clade of Brachypotherium Roger, 1904